vcaruso0923/react-portfolio/README.md

 # React Portfolio
 ## Description

-A SPA profile page to hold some of my projects and contact information
+A SPA profile to hold some of my projects and contact information

 ## Table of Contents